-Like Song For My Father, the title track of this album entrenched itself as a classic jazz standard – called at jam sessions and pickup gigs the world over!
+Like Song For My Father, the title track of this iconic jazz trumpet album entrenched itself as a classic standard – called at jam sessions and pickup gigs the world over!

-Jazz trumpet great Lee Morgan is joined by Joe Henderson on tenor saxophone, Barry Harris on piano, Bob Cranshaw on bass & Billy Higgins on drums.
+Jazz trumpet great Lee Morgan (who we profiled in-depth here) is joined by Joe Henderson on tenor saxophone, Barry Harris on piano, Bob Cranshaw on bass & Billy Higgins on drums.

 Of course, by now, Sonny Rollins is known as a jazz saxophone great, but it was the hard bop outing more than 60 years ago that helped set him on the track to international acclaim.